 The Creation of Adam was Based Upon God’s Promise to Make Humanity A Species In His Image (Gen.1:26-27)

 So, that is the basic anatomy of a promise: there is the promiser who makes the promise, and there is the promisee to whom the promise is made.
 Where needed, a third party acting as guarantor is brought in as a ‘comfort agent’ to the whole process.
-Then, there is the task the promisee undertakes to do in accordance with the conditions set out in their agreement.
+Then, there is the task the promisee undertakes to do in accordance with the conditions set out in their agreement and covenant.
 The conditions provides the spirit and tone under which the task must be done in order for the promiser to honor the promise.

 Many are surprised to find that as Creator, God has made many, many, promises to mankind.
 Why did God make all these promises?
 The basis for all the promises in the Bible finds its meaning and purpose in one preeminent promise that forms the backbone for all other promises.
 That is the promise of immortality!
 When God sacrificed His only Son for humanity, there was only one stated objective and promise for doing so: immortality.
 Listen, “For God Loved the world so much that He gave His one and only Son, so that everyone who believes in Him will not perish but have eternal life (immortality)” (John 3:16, italics mine).
 There is no other reason given for Jesus’ role as Savior other than to bring humans immortal life.
 God is immortal, and He desire that His human children must inherit immortality so humans become His eternal children and live forever with Him.
 This was the same objective God uttered in the beginning when He created mankind.
 (Gen.1:26-27) Immortality means everlasting life, and divine unity with the Creator.